plone/training/dexterity.rst

     We can skip this step since we installed ``plone.app.contenttypes`` when creating out Plone-Site in the beginning.

-You don't have modify the buildout since Plone 4.3.x already ships with Dexterity.
+You don't have to modify the buildout since Plone 4.3.x ships with Dexterity.
 You just have to activate it in the control-panel for Add-ons.

-This time for no obvous reason other than getting more comfortable with the ZMI we'll use ``portal_quickinstaller`` to install Dexterity.
+This time, for no obvious reason other than getting more comfortable with the ZMI, we'll use ``portal_quickinstaller`` to install Dexterity.

 * go to portal_quickinstaller
 * install "Dexterity Content Types"